2018 Fact Sheet

 - Henry Ford Medical Group comprises physicians and scientists from 60 countries around the globe.

-Provides a wide-range of products and services that include Greenfield Health Systems, a comprehensive dialysis provider for end stage renal disease; Henry Ford at Home, a Medicare-certified home health care agency; Lifeline, an emergency alert system; Henry Ford Extended Care, a private duty nursing service; Telehealth Monitoring; Henry Ford Health Products, a medical supply retailer in a joint venture with Hart Medical; Ambulatory Pharmacies, a retail pharmacy operation; Pharmacy Advantage, a medication mail order and specialty drug provider; Pharmacy Care Management, which determines appropriateness of utilization of pharmacy drug costs for Henry Ford and Health Alliance Plan; Home Infusion, a high-tech antibiotic therapies and nutritional support program for home bound patients; Occupational Health, a workplace injury prevention, evaluation, treatment and safety program; PACE Southeast Michigan, in partnership with Presbyterian Villages of Michigan, an alternative to nursing home care, a daycare and health services program for seniors to continue living at home; Henry Ford Hospice, palliative and hospice services in a variety of settings; SandCastles, bereavement support for children, teens and their families; Henry Ford OptimEyes, a partnership with Ophthalmology to provide a full continuum of eye care services.
+Provides a wide-range of products and services that include Greenfield Health Systems, a comprehensive dialysis provider for end stage renal disease; Henry Ford at Home, which includes Home Health Care, a Medicare-certified home health agency, e-Home Care with Lifeline emergency alert and Telehealth services, Extended Care, a private duty nursing service, Home Infusion, a high-tech in-home IV therapy provider and Hart Medical, a Henry Ford durable medical equipment and supply joint venture; Ambulatory Pharmacies, a retail pharmacy operation; Pharmacy Advantage, a medication mail order and specialty drug provider; Pharmacy Care Management, which determines appropriateness of utilization of pharmacy drug costs for Henry Ford and Health Alliance Plan; Home Infusion, a high-tech antibiotic therapies and nutritional support program for home bound patients; Occupational Health, a workplace injury prevention, evaluation, treatment and safety program; PACE Southeast Michigan, in partnership with Presbyterian Villages of Michigan, an alternative to nursing home care, a daycare and health services program for seniors to continue living at home; Henry Ford Hospice, palliative and hospice services in a variety of settings; SandCastles, bereavement support for children, teens and their families; Henry Ford OptimEyes, a partnership with Ophthalmology to provide a full continuum of eye care services.

 Henry Ford develops innovative ways to address the social, economic and educational issues that affect the health of the metro Detroit community.
 These include:

 - Community Health and Social Services (CHASS) Clinic – Provides primary care services to about 1,300 uninsured and underinsured Detroit residents every month.
-HFHS physicians staff the clinic in southwest Detroit.
+Henry Ford physicians staff the clinic in southwest Detroit.

 - Institute on Multicultural Health – Studies the disparities in health care among people of color and finds solutions for getting early diagnosis and treatment of diseases.

-- School-Based and Community Health Program – Operates 11 child and adolescent health centers and two mobile medical units (HANK and Clara), which provide primary care services in Detroit, Warren and Mount Clemens.
+- School-Based and Community Health Program – Operates 11 child and adolescent health centers that provide primary care services in Detroit, Warren and Mount Clemens.

-Health Alliance Plan (HAP), a Michigan-based, nonprofit health plan, provides health coverage to more than 650,000 members and companies of all sizes.
-For more than 50 years, we’ve partnered with leading doctors and hospitals, employers and community organizations to enhance the health and well-being of the lives we touch.
-We offer a product portfolio with six distinct product lines: Group Insured Commercial, Individual, Medicare, Medicaid, Self-Funded and Network Leasing.
-We excel in delivering award-winning preventive services, disease management and wellness programs, and personalized customer service.
-Learn more at www.hap.org.
+Health Alliance Plan (HAP), a Henry Ford subsidiary, is a Michigan-based nonprofit health plan that provides health coverage to individuals and companies of all sizes.
+For nearly 60 years, we have partnered with leading doctors and hospitals, employers and community organizations to enhance the health and well-being of its members and the community.
+HAP offers a product portfolio with six distinct product lines: Group Insured Commercial, Individual, Medicare, Medicaid, Self-Funded and Network Leasing.
+We excel in delivering award-winning preventive services, disease management and wellness programs, as well as personalized customer service.

 A physician-led Henry Ford subsidiary, comprising the Henry Ford Medical Group, Henry Ford hospital-employed and private practice physicians – more than 1,900 physicians.
 Focuses on delivering high quality care while reducing medical costs through collaborative best practices, evidence-based medicine and improved efficiency.